Menopausal Weight Gain, causes and treatment options

 Dieting during Menopause

-A big factor that contributes to abdominal weight gain is our diet.
-Insulin resistance and blood sugar imbalance is a huge problem that leads to increased belly fat.
+Our diet is a big factor in abdominal weight gain.
+Insulin resistance and blood sugar imbalance are huge problems that lead to increased belly fat.

-And in menopause, “a lot” of carbs really isn’t that much, and sadly the “good” carbs factor in here too, such as fruits and grains.
+In menopause, “a lot” of carbs really isn’t that much, and sadly, the “good” carbs, such as fruits and grains, also factor in here.

 Eat less and incorporate a healthy diet of low carbs.
 To maintain your current weight — let alone lose excess pounds — you might need about 200 fewer calories a day during your 50s than you did during your 30s and 40s.
-To reduce calories without skimping on nutrition, pay attention to what you’re eating and drinking.
+Pay attention to what you’re eating and drinking to reduce calories without skimping on nutrition.
 Choose more fruits, vegetables, and whole grains, particularly those that are less processed and contain more fiber.
-Legumes, nuts, soy, meat, fish, or chicken are healthy protein options.
-Replace butter, stick margarine, and shortening with oils, such as olive or vegetable oil.
+Healthy protein options include legumes, nuts, soy, meat, fish, and chicken.
+Replace butter, stick margarine, and shortening with oils like olive or vegetable oil.
 Maintain a healthy weight for your age and height.

 Check your sweet habit.
-Added sugars account for nearly 300 calories a day in the average American diet.
+Added sugars account for nearly 300 calories daily in the average American diet.
 About half of these calories come from sugar-sweetened beverages, such as soft drinks, juices, energy drinks, flavored waters, and sweetened coffee tea.

 Exercise During Menopause

 Exercise has so many health benefits.
-The more active you are, the less weight you’re likely to gain.
+The more active you are, the less weight you will gain.
 Exercise is one of the most effective ways to:

 - Manage your weight